moiseyalaev/Kaggle-Comp.-Data-Mining/README.md

 # Kaggle-Comp.-Data-Mining
-Kaggle Competition using 15 numerical predictors to predict a continuous outcome.
+Kaggle Competition using 15 numerical predictors to predict a continuous outcome as part of a final project for a stats data mining course.
+I later went back and extended work to include more models/attempts.

-Machine Learning Models attempted for predictions
+Machine Learning Models attempted for predictions:
 * Simple Multiple Linear Regression
 * Polynomial Regression
 * Ridge and Lasso Regression